shaman-apprentice/old-donkey/Product Design (UX UI) Course/nice ressources.md

 - **Experience design:** Focus on the quality and enjoyment of the total experience.

 Even experts make errors: So we must design our machines on the assumption that people will make errors.

+- Design is about communication; *human <-> human & human <-> machine*
+- Cognition and emotion are tightly intertwined; We like, what we recognize fast.
+We recognize fast, what we have trained.
+We train, what we like...

+### Product discoverability

+- affordances
+- signifiers
+- constraints
+- mappings
+- feedback
+- overall conceptual model: Explanation how it works.
+Doesn't have to be "physical correct".
+E.g. files, folder and icons on screen - physical storage works different, but explanation is still very useful.
+OS developer need different conceptual model.
+Relations between goal, controls and outcome is important.

+Good design must bring different skills, perspective and people together, which can even have competing gaols.
+Sells, support, manufactures, design, purchase, QA, developer, customer...